-Implementing a more attack-oriented defense in 2004, Westre's crew has been at or near the top of the Northwest Conference statistics in turnover ratio each of the past seven seasons and in 2007 Whitworth led all of NCAA Division III with a turnover margin of +26 (+2.6 per game).
+Implementing a more attack-oriented defense in 2004, Westre's crew has been at or near the top of the Northwest Conference statistics in turnover ratio each of the past nine seasons and in 2007 Whitworth led all of NCAA Division III with a turnover margin of +26 (+2.6 per game).
 In 2006 and 2007 the Pirates led the NWC in fewest points and yards allowed.
 The 2006 and 2007 Pirate defenses may have been two of the best in school history.

 Beginning in 1995, Westre directed an offensive line that needed a complete rebuild in his first season.
 But over time, he developed one of the strongest lines in the league, coaching numerous players to All-NWC honors during in nine seasons.

 Westre served as head Track & Field coach for Whitworth in 1996, leading six athletes to nationals.